bedops/bedops/docs/content/reference/file-management/compression/unstarch.rst

 The ``--duplicatesExist`` operator reports whether the chromosome stream contains one or more duplicate elements, printing a ``0`` if the chromosome does *not* contain a duplicate element, and a ``1`` if the chromosome *does* contain a duplicate.

 .. note:: A duplicate element exists if there are two or more BED elements where the chromosome name and start and stop positions are identical.
-The id, score, strand and other option columns are ignored when determining if a duplicate exists.
+The id, score, strand and other optional columns are ignored when determining if a duplicate exists.

 .. tip:: To get a string value of ``true`` or ``false`` in place of ``1`` and ``0``, use the ``--duplicatesExistAsString`` operator, instead.

-.. tip:: If the chromosome name argument to ``unstarch`` is omitted, or set to ``all``, the ``--duplicatesExist`` and ``--duplicatesExistAsString`` operators will return a list of results for each chromosome.
-If the chromosome name is provided and the archive does not contain metadata for the given chromosome, these operators will return ``0`` or ``false`` result.
+.. tip:: If the chromosome name argument to ``unstarch`` is omitted, or set to ``all``, the ``--duplicatesExist`` and ``--duplicatesExistAsString`` operators will return a list of results for all chromosomes.
+If the chromosome name is provided and the archive does not contain metadata for the given chromosome, these operators will return a ``0`` or ``false`` result.

 ^^^^^^^^^^^^^^^^^
 Nested element(s)